-indicate that a defendant's general responsibilities and statutory duties with respect to the sale and distribution of securities inform the legal significance of specific conduct under Rule 10b-5(b).
+In assessing whether a defendant has committed a primary violation of the securities laws, courts have examined the defendant's role in the securities market in addition to the specific conduct alleged in the complaint.
+These decisions indicate that a defendant's general responsibilities and statutory duties with respect to the sale and distribution of securities inform the legal significance of specific conduct under Rule 10b-5(b).
 See, e.g., In re Scholastic Corp.
 Sec.
-Litig., 252 F.3d at 77 (analyzing a corporate executive's liability for "making" his misleading statements in light of duties responsibilities); SEC v.
-KPMG LLP, 412 F. Supp.
-2d 349, 376-77 (S.D.N.Y.
-2006) (holding that three engagement partners of an auditing firm who possessed the "ultimate authority to determine whether an audit opinion should be issued" could be primarily liable under the securities laws for misstatements contained in the audit opinion letters, although a fourth defendant, who only acted as a concurring review partner, could not be held primarily liable, as his responsibilities were "not the equivalent of the audit engagement partner's responsibilities").
-Indeed, in Wright, one of the "sensible precedents" the dissent accuses us of "relegat[ing] . . . to the scrap heap," and which it praises for interpretation of Central Bank, see infra, the acknowledged that "silence where there is a duty to disclose can constitute a false or misleading statement within the meaning of \$ 10(b) and Rule 10b-5."
+Litig., 252 F.3d at 77 (analyzing a corporate executive's liability for "making" misleading statements in light of his duties and responsibilities); SEC v.
+KPMG LLP, 412 F.Supp.2d 349, 376-77 (S.D.N.Y.2006) (holding that three engagement partners of an auditing firm who possessed the "ultimate authority to determine whether an audit opinion should be issued" could be primarily liable under the securities laws for misstatements contained in the audit opinion letters, although a fourth defendant, who only acted as a concurring review partner, could not be held primarily liable, as his responsibilities were "not the equivalent of the audit engagement partner's responsibilities").
+Indeed, in Wright, one of the "sensible precedents" the dissent accuses us of "relegat[ing] ... to the scrap heap," and which it praises for its interpretation of Central Bank, see infra, the court acknowledged that "silence where there is a duty to disclose can constitute a false or misleading statement within the meaning of $\S 10(b)$ and Rule 10b-5."
 152 F.3d at 177 (emphasis added).
-Just as a defendant's particular role in the securities market may convert his silence into a statement for the purposes of section 10(b), so too may a defendant, by virtue of his role in the market and his statutory duties, make an implied statement without actually uttering the words in question.
+Just as a defendant's particular role in the securities market may convert his silence into a statement \133 for the purposes of section 10(b), so too may a defendant, by virtue of his role in the market and his statutory duties, make an implied statement without actually uttering the words in question.